agh-kiwis/agh-kiwis/README.md

 ## Needed endpoints

 ### New task:

+(This can be not accurate)

 - createCategory(name, color)
 - findCategory(prefix)
 - addConstTask
   - categoryName
   - taskName
   - startTime
   - Duration
   - ChillTime
   - Repeat (Just repeat object)
   - Notifications Object
   - shouldAutoResolve (boolean)
 - addFloatTask
   - The same as in addConstTask and
   - ChunksInfo

 ## Types in postgres (typeorm)